christensenacademy/christensen-academy/modules/learning/textpages/polya-problem-solving.md

 ##Step 2: Make a Plan
 There are many ways to solve problems.
 Some work better than others in different situations.
 We learn through experience which methods work best for us.
 Here are some suggested methods to get you started:

-* **Guess and check:** Some of the most successful programmers I know are exceptionally good at this method.
+* **Guess and Check:** Some of the most successful programmers I know are exceptionally good at this method.
 They are brilliant at creating brief testing scenarios that tell them what they need to know.
 This method is also a great way to learn, not just to solve problems.
-* **Eliminate possibilities:** This is a very helpful debugging strategy when you can't seem to get your computer programs to work.
+* **Eliminate Possibilities:** This is a very helpful debugging strategy when you can't seem to get your computer programs to work.
 Some errors can be tricky, and often the easiest way to solve them is by eliminating possible sources of the error.
-* **Make a step-by-step plan:** Sometimes it works to look at the problem and devise a series of steps that will lead you to a solution.
+* **Make a Step-by-Step Plan:** Sometimes it works to look at the problem and devise a series of steps that will lead you to a solution.
-* **Be Lazy:** Think: "Is there an easier way to do this?"
+* **Be Lazy-Smart:** Think: "Is there an easier way to do this that doesn't require so much effort?"
 * **Examine related problems:** Rarely will a problem be completely unique.
 Draw on your past experience with related problems to envision a solution.
 * **Logical step-by-step reasoning:** Especially when writing computer code, we can often detect errors when we force ourselves to go step-by-step through our code, thinking carefully about what's happening each step of the way.
 * **Divide and conquer:** Break the problem up into smaller, easier problems that can be solved individually.